 Hardwicke is a village to the south of Gloucester near to M5 Junction 12.
-Easily accessible are Quedgeley, Waterwells and Kingsway, all enhance options for local services.
+Easily accessible places nearby are Quedgeley, Waterwells and Kingsway, all enhance options for local services.

-The most historical part of the village is on Green Lane where there are older and thatched cottages as well as the Norman church.
+The most historical part of the village is on Green Lane, where there are older and thatched cottages and the Norman church.

 Hardwicke has a village green and pond on Green Lane near to the Millennium memorial.
 The village has some old historical cottages but grew in the ’70s and ’80s with many new houses.

-The village has 1 pub The Pilot Inn on the canal which is a great place to visit their beer garden in the summer.
-They serve food in the bar, restaurant or outside and have an interesting menu.
-The pub is also pet-friendly and welcomes well-behaved dogs.
+The village has 1 pub, The Pilot Inn, which is on the banks of the Gloucester-Sharpness canal.
+It is a great place to visit their beer garden in the summer.

 Shops & Services

-Located at Waterwells Business park the Holiday Inn Express is the closest hotel to the village.
-The hotel is located just opposite the Bumble Bee public house and not far from the park and ride into the city.
-The hotel has rooms in many configurations including larger family rooms or twin room which are ideal for work colleagues to share.
-The hotel has a bar which serves a limited menu including pizza and other snacks.
-Breakfast here is a buffet style with many options including Danish pastries, fried breakfast, cereal, yoghurts and toast.
-More info…
+At Waterwells Business park is the Holiday Inn Express hotel.
+This is the closest hotel to the village.
+The hotel is located just opposite the Bumble Bee public house and near to the park and ride into the city.
+It has rooms in many configurations, including larger family rooms or twin room which are ideal for work colleagues to share.
+The hotel has a bar which serves a limited menu, including pizza and other snacks.
+Breakfast here is a buffet style with many options, including Danish pastries, fried breakfast, cereal, yoghurts, and toast.

-Another nice route is from the pond on Green Lane then down pound lane.
+Another pleasant route is from the pond on Green Lane, then down pound lane.
 You then follow the Glevum way trail to the church and back.
-This takes in lots of quiet farmland and possibly see some wildlife including game birds.
+This takes in lots of quiet farmland with opportunities to see wildlife, including game birds.

 - The pond often has a pair of nesting mallards and moorhens.

 - Many wild birds visit the pond